kiborroq/swingy/README.md

 #### Heroes, villains, artefacts, terrains
 Statistics and sprites for heroes, villains, artefacts and terrains you may adjust in [json files](swingy/src/main/resources/json).
-In this project all sprites and some statistics was taken in [Might and Magic wiki](https://heroes.thelazy.net//index.php/Main_Page)
+In this project all sprites and some statistics were taken in [Might and Magic wiki](https://heroes.thelazy.net//index.php/Main_Page)

 ---